Quasi-Periodic Oscillations and Parameter Constraints in ModMax Black Holes: Introduction

 Nonlinear electrodynamics (NED) has emerged as an effective framework for generating regular and physically consistent field configurations in curved spacetime \cite{44}.
 Unlike linear Maxwell theory, nonlinear electrodynamics characterised by gauge invariant Lagrangians dependent on the electromagnetic invariant \( F = F_{\mu\nu}F^{\mu\nu} \) can yield stress-energy tensors exhibiting symmetries that imitate vacuum behaviour under radial boosts.
 Notably, among these theories, Born-Infeld (BI) electrodynamics has attracted considerable attention for its appearance in the low-energy regime of string theory.
 Furthermore, several other NED formulations \cite{45,46,47,48,49} share desirable features with the Born-Infeld theory, such as finite electric field strength at the origin and finite total electrostatic energy.
 Another nonlinear theory worth mentioning in this regard is the Euler Heisenberg Nonlinear Electrodynamics (EH NLED) theory \cite{Salazar:1987ap}.
 Both Euler Heisenberg and Born Infeld NLED preserve the electric-magnetic duality invariance.
 More recently a different non linear electrodynamics theory endowed with two symmetries was proposed \cite{Bandos:2020jsw}.
 This particular framework was characterised by the dimensionless parameter $\eta$ and for $\eta=0$ it reduces to the standard Maxwell theory.
 This modified version of electrodynamics, commonly referred to as the ModMax NLED theory, has stimulated extensive research in several directions, including the study of classical solutions \cite{Banerjee:2022sza} as well as supersymmetric extensions \cite{Escobar:2022lpu}.
 In what follows, we will review the features of the ModMax black hole adopted in this study.
+It is important to emphasize that NED effects, including those described by ModMax theory, are far too weak to be experienced in everyday or laboratory scale electromagnetic phenomena.
+Such nonlinear corrections become significant only in the presence of extremely strong electromagnetic and/or gravitational fields, as encountered in the vicinity of black holes.
+In this sense, black holes serve as natural laboratories for probing and testing nonlinear electrodynamic theories.